 Towel Weight (GSM) Explained

 Towelling weights are measured in GSM (Grams per Square Metre).
+It is an industry standard measurement (g/m2) that describes the density of the item from its overall thread count and by the thickness of the yarn.
 This relates to the weight of the fabric (cotton, usually) woven into a square metre of towelling.

 Whilst a heavier GSM towel will be able to store more water it does not necessarily follow that it would be more efficient in drying you.